 The Mount of the Transfiguration is not too far from the Sea of Galilee.
 From every direction it rises distinctively from the plain landscape as a solitary hill.

-In a similar way, the gospel account of the Transfiguration of Jesus rises up as if from nowhere in the Gospels.
+In a similar way, the gospel account of the Transfiguration of Jesus rises up as if from nowhere in the Gospels and for this Second Sunday of Lent.
 We have Jesus preaching, teaching and performing miracles that have an effect on some but not on others, then, all of a sudden Jesus is speaking with the Old Testament prophets Moses and Elijah and his clothes become “dazzlingly white, whiter than any earthly bleacher could make them”.

 Our contemporary and pragmatic minds might prefer to dismiss the Transfiguration of Jesus as a bit of unnecessary magic.
 We need to dismiss such a pragmatic response.